Momad-Y/Lyric-Logic/README.md

 ## Project Description

 This project focuses on building a Lyric Classification Model using LSTM (Long Short-Term Memory) and CNN (Convolutional Neural Networks).
-The model's purpose is to identify which artist a given lyric belongs to, rather than generating new lyrics.
-Users can input lyrics and the model will predict the associated artist, aligning with the course's focus on the practical implementation of Natural Language Processing (NLP) tasks.
+The models' purpose is to identify which artist a given lyric belongs to.
+Users can input lyrics and the models will predict the associated artist, aligning with the course's focus on the practical implementation of Natural Language Processing (NLP) tasks.

 ## Methodology (Tech Stack)